-The TPS54340 is enabled when the VIN terminal voltage rises above 4.3 V and the EN terminal voltage exceeds the enable threshold of 1.2 V. The TPS54340 is disabled when the VIN terminal voltage falls below 4 V or when the EN terminal voltage is below 1.2 V. The EN terminal has an internal pull-up current source, I1, of 1.2 μ A that enables operation of the TPS54340 when the EN terminal floats.
+The TPS54560 is enabled when the VIN terminal voltage rises above 4.3 V and the EN terminal voltage exceeds the enable threshold of 1.2 V. The TPS54560 is disabled when the VIN terminal voltage falls below 4 V or when the EN terminal voltage is below 1.2 V. The EN terminal has an internal pull-up current source, I1, of 1.2 μ A that enables operation of the TPS54560 when the EN terminal floats.

 If an application requires a higher undervoltage lockout (UVLO) threshold, use the circuit shown in Figure 22 to adjust the input voltage UVLO with two external resistors.
-When the EN terminal voltage exceeds 1.2 V, an additional 3.4 μ A of hysteresis current, lhys, is sourced out of the EN terminal.
+When the EN terminal voltage exceeds 1.2 V, an additional 3.4 μ A of hysteresis current, I{HYS}, is sourced out of the EN terminal.
 When the EN terminal is pulled below 1.2 V, the 3.4 μ A lhys current is removed.
-This addional current facilitates adjustable input voltage UVLO hysteresis.
+This additional current facilitates adjustable input voltage UVLO hysteresis.
 Use Equation 4 to calculate R{UVLO1} for the desired UVLO hysteresis voltage.
 Use Equation 5 to calculate R{UVLO2} for the desired VIN start voltage.

-In applications designed to start at relatively low input voltages (e.g., 4.5 V) and withstand high input voltages (e.g., 40 V), the EN terminal may experience a voltage greater than the absolute maximum voltage of 8.4 V during the high input voltage condition.
-It is recommended to use a zener diode to clamp the terminal voltage below the absolute maximum rating.
+In applications designed to start at relatively low input voltages (that is, from 4.5 V to 9 V) and withstand high input voltages (that is, from 40 V to 60 V), the EN terminal may experience a voltage greater than the absolute maximum voltage of 8.4 V during the high input voltage condition.
+To avoid exceeding this voltage when using the EN resistors, the EN terminal is clamped internally with a 5.8 V zener diode that will sink up to 150 μ A.